For further inquiries, feel free to contact us at: firstname.lastname@example.org

 I had a bad experience with a business.
 Can I share it on FPF?

 • Go to FrontPorchForum.com and click Login.

-• Enter the email address used for your FPF account, and your FPF password.
+• Enter the email address on your FPF account, and your FPF password.

-• If you have difficulty logging in, make sure there are no extra spaces in your email address or password, and don’t use auto-fill -- instead, delete contents and carefully re-type.
+– Make sure there are no extra spaces, and do not use auto-fill; instead, delete the contents and carefully re-type.

 • If you don't know your password, click to re-set it, and follow the prompts.

 • If you have trouble, please try some combination of the following:

 – Clear the cache of your web browser.

 • If you are using a smartphone or tablet, try the free mobile app (see below).

 – On the Login page, look for "Did you forget your password?" and follow the prompts.

 • If you’re already logged in, click “My Account,” and then, next to “Password,” click “Edit.”

 • Log into your FPF account, then click on your name / email address.
 (In the mobile app, tap the gear for Settings.)